How to Run a Wildly Successful Online Contest

 - Facebook: Highlighted the post with a link to the blog post and a great image of what they could win if they took a few minutes to sign up.
-We also used PunchTab’s Facebook box to add it to the top of the FB page just to have another spot for conversion
+I also used Gleam's Facebook tab to add it to the top of the FB page just to have another spot for conversion

 Add the Widget

-PunchTab has a great widget that can help you convert people who for some odd reason haven’t been sucked in by all of your other promotional efforts already.
-If you’ve got a site that’s getting decent traffic, you can toss the widget on the sidebar really quickly and start to scoop up extra entries and virality from all of the visitors that are not hitting the contest page directly.
-My client saw some great results from this, with about ~30 entries per day coming in through the sidebar widget long after the initial promotional burst happened.
+Gleam.io has a great widget that can help you convert people who for some odd reason haven't been sucked in by all of your other promotional efforts already.
+If you've got a site that's getting decent traffic, you can toss the widget on the sidebar really quickly and start to scoop up extra entries and virality from all of the visitors that are not hitting the contest page directly.

 Before Your Contest Ends

 Do a quick push out to your social media networks and a mailout to your list (only if you have more value to offer than a simple reminder).
 By doing this you get another little viral loop before the contest ends.
 It's nothing like the first day or two of your contest, but it's good for some more entries and overall engagement across the board.

 Choose a winner: Gleam makes it very easy to choose a random winner to the contest and fire off an email to them congratulating them on their win.

 We gave our lucky winner instructions on how to redeem their prize and asked them for their address so we could ship it out to them as soon as possible.